vlada-pv/Action-Central-Limit-Theorem/README.md

 # Action-Central-Limit-Theorem
-Demonstration of the convergence of sample statistics to population parameters and the Central Limit Theorem for a chosen distribution by generating samples of varying sizes and constructing different types of confidence intervals.
+This repository contains code and visualizations to explore the convergence of sample statistics to population parameters for a chosen distribution.
+The project focuses on illustrating the Central Limit Theorem and constructing various types of confidence intervals for different sample sizes.
+By generating samples and analyzing their properties, this project aims to deepen understanding of statistical concepts and provide hands-on experience with statistical inference techniques.